¿Quién es la máscara? (Mexican TV series) season 7: Panelists and host

-Singer Carlos Rivera, social media influencer Juanpa Zurita, and singer and actress Anahí retruned as panelists.
+Singer Carlos Rivera, social media influencer Juanpa Zurita, and singer and actress Anahí returned as panelists.
 Martha Higareda did not return as a panelist, being replaced by actress Ana Brenda Contreras.
 Omar Chaparro returned as host.

+Throughout the season, various guest panelists appeared as the fifth panelist in the panel for one episode.
+These guest panelists included actress and season one contestant Michelle Rodríguez (episode 6), actress Yadhira Carrillo (episode 7), and journalist Danielle Dithurbide (episode 8).